rickyzhang82/telepresence/.github/ISSUE_TEMPLATE/Bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-Additionally, if you are using Telepresence 2.4.4 and above, please use `telepresence loglevel debug` to ensure we have the most helpful logs, reproduce the error, and then run `telepresence gather-logs` to create a zip file of all logs for Telepresence's components (root and user daemons, traffic-manager, and traffic-agents) and attach it to this issue.
+Please use `telepresence loglevel debug` to ensure we have the most helpful logs, reproduce the error, and then run `telepresence gather-logs` to create a zip file of all logs for Telepresence's components (root and user daemons, traffic-manager, and traffic-agents) and attach it to this issue.
 See an